Opnexo/serp/README.md

 ## Contributing

+We welcome contributions to the Opnexo platform!

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on development workflow, coding standards, and how to propose new modules.

 ## Documentation